 Healthy Paleo Apple Cake made grain-free, dairy-free, refined sugar-free and warmly-spiced with cinnamon.
 This incredibly easy cake recipe is all-things moist, fluffy, and oh-so addicting to those of us who love apple cinnamon flavors!

-My grandparent’s apple trees produced an otherworldly amount of apples this season, so I’ve been baking up apple treats non-stop to put them to use.
+My grandparent’s apple trees produced a generous amount of apples this season, so I’ve been baking up apple treats non-stop to put them to use.

 I even snuck them into my Instant Pot Whole Chicken recipe, because chicken and apples is a magical combination!